-Before working in private practice I managed a busy work place counselling service.
+Before working privately I managed a busy work place counselling service.
 This brought me into contact with a range of individuals and allowed me to build up significant experience of dealing with both personal and workplace issues.
 I have substantial experience of issues relating to loss whether that be the death of a family member, relationship breakdown, redundancy, illness or the loss of a physical ability.

 I provide counselling in comfortable and quiet surroundings in the Shaftesbury and Sherborne areas at the following locations:

 The Garden Room, Stour Row, near Shaftesbury

 The Clinic, 56 London Road, Milborne Port, Sherborne.

 The Clinic has disabled access and is close to public transport.

 I work on behalf of a number of private healthcare organisations including Bupa, Nuffield, Aviva and Axa PPP.
 If you have private healthcare with one of these organisations please speak to your GP and your provider.
 Please also contact me for more information.